Connecting Image Inpainting with Denoising in the Homogeneous Diffusion Setting: Introduction

-To fill in missing information in images, several authors also consider sparse representations in some transform domain such as the DCT \cite{Gu02} or the shearlet domain \cite{KKL13}.
+A popular approach in the field of image denoising relies on the idea that signals (and images) can be represented as a linear combination of a smaller number of basis signals -- so-called atoms -- that are selected from a dictionary~\cite{El10}.
+Such a dictionary might for example consist of the basis vectors of a suitable transform, that makes the signal representation sparse (e.g., a wavelet transform~\cite{Ma98} or a discrete cosine transform (DCT)~\cite{ANR74}).
+The task is to then find those atoms, that best represent the given signal~\cite{CDS98, DJ94, MZ93}.
+To fill in missing information in images, several authors also consider sparse representations in some transform domain such as the DCT~\cite{Gu02} or the shearlet domain~\cite{KKL13}.
 This shows another bridge between the two tasks of denoising and inpainting.
 Hoffmann et al.~\cite{HPW15} relate linear PDE-based inpainting methods to concepts from sparse signal approximation.
 They solve the inpainting problem with the help of discrete Green's functions~\cite{BL58, CY00}, which can be interpreted as atoms in a dictionary.
 This allows for a sparse representation of the inpainting solution.
 Kalmoun et al.~\cite{KN22} follow a similar approach by solving homogeneous diffusion inpainting with the charge simulation method~\cite{Ka99, KA64}.
 An application of homogeneous diffusion inpainting with Green's functions is the video codec by Andris et al.~\cite{APMW21}.

-We justify certain design choices of our proposed method with results from this field.
-Specifically, our approach also exploits the redundancy introduced by overcomplete bases.
+We justify certain design choices within the DbI framework with results from this field.
+Notably, homogeneous diffusion inpainting is based on the idea that the Laplacian of the reconstructed image is mostly sparse.
+On the other hand, the DbI framework combines multiple noisy sparse representations in order to get a denoised but non-sparse representation.
+The latter can be studied rigorously from a Bayesian denoising perspective, which is why we discuss this next.